AnthonyCxx/Notes-and-Writeups/Bash/built-in-types.md

 # Does Bash have Variable Types?
-Well, not really.
+Well, no, not really.
 Take a look at this excerpt from [The Linux Documentation Project](https://tldp.org/LDP/abs/html/untyped.html): <br />
 > Unlike many other programming languages, Bash does not segregate its variables by "type."
 Essentially, Bash variables are character strings, but, depending on context, Bash permits arithmetic operations and comparisons on variables.
 The determining factor is whether the value of a variable contains only digits.